halay08/simple-trapezoidal-decomposition/README.md

 This repository aims to implement the trapezoidal Decomposition Solution based on the concave vertices of the polygon.
 Let's consider a scenario where we have a polygon with two distinct concave vertices.
 Our objective is to clip the polygon using these concave vertices as reference points.

-I would like to express my gratitude to the [Turf.js](https://github.com/Turfjs/turf) team and [bjornharrtell](https://github.com/bjornharrtell/jsts) for their repositories and npm packages, which have greatly assisted me in building this solution.
+I would like to express my gratitude to the [Turf.js](https://github.com/Turfjs/turf) team for their repositories and npm packages, which have greatly assisted me in building this solution.

 ![Demo](./assets/img/demo.png)